iamtheyammer/gam-cros-win-wrapper/README.md

 This app can be uninstalled from your system by going:
 - Windows 10 Version >1704 **only**: Settings (Win+I) -> apps -> ChromebookGUI -> Uninstall.
-- Every other windows (works on 10 too): Either go run (Win+R) and type in "appwiz.cpl" or go to Control Panel -> Programs and Features.
+- Every other windows (works on 10 too): Either go run (Win+R) and type in `appwiz.cpl` or go to Control Panel -> Programs and Features.
 Then, look for ChromebookGUI and press Uninstall.

 ## Usage

 Using the app is fairly simple, and usability is something I want to work on more.

 **The first step is to put a serial number/device ID/email/asset ID into the big box asking for it, then pressing submit.** In the output box, you should see the device ID you're working with.

+### I want to mention that sometimes, when you press a button the app will not respond to you.
+This is a common occurrence as it completes commands.
+It may even go into "Not Responding".
+This is normal, especially for large operations.

 Now, you can click on any of the buttons.